vuyombamba/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5. Prints all local variables and environment variables
 6. Creates a variable and sets a value to it
 7. creates a new global variable
+8. Prints the result of the addition of 128